Chrisztiaan/Superpy/README.md

 * Calculate profit and revenue
 * Show profit and revenue in a graph

-This way you have full control of your stock without having to rely on pen and paper.
+This way you have full control of your stock without having to rely on pen and paper :pencil2:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>